 16. The source gNB-DU decides to execute LTM to a candidate target cell.

-FFS: Notifying the LTM triggering decision to the other nodes as well.

 17. The source gNB-DU sends LTM command to the UE.

 Editor’s note: The LTM command needs to be updated according to RAN2’s discussion.